 Get a degree:

-Have a look at ScreenSkills’ list of recommended courses and select one in film and TV drama.
-We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV drama industries.
+You don’t need a degree to be a costume designer, but if you want one, you could have a look at ScreenSkills’ list of recommended courses and select one in unscripted TV or search for “costume”.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Take a short course:

 Hone your skills in costume designing by taking a specialist course.
-Go to the list of training courses recommended by ScreenSkills and see if there is one in pattern cutting, millinery or embroidery.
+Go to the list of training courses recommended by ScreenSkills to see if there is one in pattern cutting, millinery or embroidery.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons